XX male syndrome: Masculinization

 The degree to which individuals with XX male syndrome develop the male phenotype is variable, even among SRY-positive individuals.

-A completely male phenotype usually develops in the presence of the SRY gene but, in some cases, the presence of the SRY gene can result in internal and/or external genitalia ambiguities.
-Normal XX females undergo X inactivation during which one copy of the X chromosome is silenced.
-It is thought that X inactivation in XX males may account for the genital ambiguities and incomplete masculinization seen in SRY-positive XX males.
-The X chromosome with the SRY gene is preferentially chosen to be the active X chromosome 90% of the time, which explains complete male phenotype being observed often in SRY-positive XX males.
-In the remaining 10%, X inactivation spreads to include a portion of the SRY gene, resulting in incomplete masculinization.
+Masculinization of SRY-positive XX males is believed to be dependent on which X chromosome is made inactivate.
+Typical XX females undergo X-inactivation during which one copy of the X chromosome is silenced.
+It is thought that X-inactivation in XX males may account for the genital ambiguities and incomplete masculinization seen in SRY-positive XX males.
+The X chromosome with the SRY gene is preferentially chosen to be the active X chromosome 90% of the time, which explains complete male phenotype being observed often in the SRY-positive version of the condition.
+In the remaining 10%, however, X-inactivation occurs on the X chromosome with the SRY gene, thereby silencing it and resulting in incomplete masculinization.

-Masculinization of SRY-negative XX males is dependent upon which genes have mutations and at what point in development these mutations occur.
+Masculinization of SRY-negative individuals is dependent upon which genes have mutations and at what point in development these mutations occur.

 Genetics

 Males typically have one X chromosome and one Y chromosome in each diploid cell of their bodies.
 Females typically have two X chromosomes.
-XX males that are SRY-positive have two X chromosomes, with one of them containing genetic material (the SRY gene) from the Y chromosome; this gene causes them to develop a male phenotype despite having chromosomes more typical of females.
-Some XX males, however, do not have the SRY gene (SRY-negative) and the male phenotype may be caused by another gene on one of the autosomes.
+Of the majority of XX males that are SRY-positive (or XX genetic males) have two X chromosomes, with one of them containing genetic material (the SRY gene) from the Y chromosome; this gene causes them to develop a male phenotype despite having chromosomes more typical of females.
+Some 46,XX individuals, however, do not have the SRY gene (SRY-negative); the reason a male phenotype develops is poorly understood, and subject to further research.

 SRY-positive

 The SRY gene, normally found on the Y chromosome, plays an important role in sex determination by initiating testicular development.
 In about 80 percent of XX males, the SRY gene is present on one of the X chromosomes.

 The condition results from an abnormal exchange of genetic material between chromosomes (translocation).
 This exchange occurs as a random event during the formation of sperm cells in the affected person's father.
 The tip of the Y chromosome contains the SRY gene and, during recombination, a translocation occurs in which the SRY gene becomes part of the X chromosome.
-If a fetus is conceived from a sperm cell with an X chromosome bearing the SRY gene, it will develop as a male despite not having a Y chromosome.
+If a fetus is conceived from a sperm cell with an X chromosome bearing the SRY gene, it will develop as a male despite not having the full Y chromosome.
 This form of the condition is called SRY-positive 46,XX testicular disorder of sex development.